dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-windows-10-edition-upgrade.md

 8. When you're done, go back to the **Create Profile** blade, and hit **Create**.

 The profile will be created and appears on the profiles list blade.
+If you want to go ahead and assign this profile to groups, see [How to assign device profiles](how-to-assign-device-profiles.md).